myexperiments-blog/myexperiments-blog.github.io/_posts/2018-10-16-linux-privilege-escalation.md

 The `sudo` command makes it possible for a user to execute a command as another user (usually the root account).
 A misconfiguration of the sudo command can easily lead to a privilege escalation.

-As a prevention method, here are few food practices:
+Here are few good practices about sudo configuration:

 Grant the minimum privileges to perform necessary tasks or operations, be as specific as you can.
 For example if you want to allow a user to listen on a specific interface (`eth0`) with `tcpdump`.
 You should configure `sudo` as follow `user ALL= (root)   NOPASSWD: /usr/sbin/tcpdump -ttteni eth0`.
 This configuration will permit to `user` to execute this exact command `/usr/sbin/tcpdump -ttteni eth0` as root he will have to use this exact options in the same order or it will not work.